From Europe to the Americas, and Africa to Asia, the biggest football stadiums in the world vary in design and capacity.

 Signal Iduna Park is the home of German outfit Borussia Dortmund.
 Dortmund are undoubtedly one of the top European clubs, and the 81 365-capacity Signa Iduna adds to that flair.

 Constructed in 1974 as one of the stadiums that hosted the 1974 World Cup, Signal Iduna Park has gone on to create a brand for itself.
 The stands are very close to the pitch, creating an intimidating atmosphere for visiting teams and fans.
-With that, Signal Iduna Park is ranked highly among top European football venues with the best atmospheres.
+With that, Signal Iduna Park is ranked highly among the top European football venues with the best atmospheres.
 The ground is also home to the largest free-standing stand among European stadiums, as it can hold 25,000 spectators.
 This stand is also nicknamed the ‘Yellow Wall’.

 Unlike most stadiums in Europe, which have eliminated standing spaces, Signal Iduna Park still offers fans the option of purchasing stand-only tickets.